dreamsdk/codeblocks/README.md

 This package will be embedded in the **Code::Blocks Patcher for DreamSDK** (`codeblocks-patcher.exe`).
 This patcher is available in the [Code::Blocks Patcher for DreamSDK](https://github.com/dreamsdk/codeblocks-patcher) repository.

-## Initial settings
+## Prerequisites

 This section contains instructions to follow after the initial cloning is complete.

-### Prerequisites

 Install all the prerequisites below before trying to work with this repository.
 Some are provided for convenience while others must be downloaded manually.

 These **are** provided directly in this repository, under the `tools` directory: